Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2016-07-07/types.md

 * **description**: string: Operation response description.
 * **representations**: [RepresentationContract](#representationcontract)[]: Collection of operation response representations.
 * **statusCode**: int {minValue: 100, maxValue: 599} (Required): Operation response HTTP status code.

+## SaveConfigurationParameter
+### Properties
+* **branch**: string (Required): The name of the Git branch in which to commit the current configuration snapshot.
+* **force**: bool: The value if true, the current configuration database is committed to the Git repository, even if the Git repository has newer changes that would be overwritten.

 ## SubscriptionKeyParameterNamesContract
 ### Properties